Credible Climate Action

 COP30 Wishlist: Seven Priorities to Make Article 6 Work in Practice

-With COP30 starting imminently in Belém, the Project Developer Forum (PD Forum) has issued its key priorities for advancing international carbon markets under Article 6 of the Paris Agreement.
+With COP30 starting imminently in Belém, the Project Developer Forum (PD Forum) has issued its key priorities for advancing international carbon markets under Article 6

 Project Developer Forum statement on Article 6.4 draft Permanence Standard